 This way of thinking is rather egotistical and selfish, and Aikido training addresses this problem directly.
 In order to take we must give, and vice versa.
 So by focusing more on helping our training partner, we will help ourselves.

 In my many travels of Aikido dojo, I have found hundreds of students that have a reasonable level of technique.
 But, most dojo only have a few good uke, that can be used for demonstrations.

 This is because the goal of most students is to win and perform well.

-YOU can truly excel at the art by looking more closely at Aikido breakfalls and good quality ukemi practise.
+YOU can excel at the art by looking more closely at Aikido breakfalls and good quality ukemi practise.
 By working on falls, you can develop greater confidence.
 This allows you to benefit your training partner, by not resisting their techniques.

 This helps them develop their skills and yours must faster, its a win-win situation, that removes the conflict from the connection.